-As with the previous Channel/Irish Sea assessment (Diesing et al 2015), the second category, 'Rock with thin sediment' was derived by subtracting the 'Rock at outcrop' polygons (following expert assessment) from the BGS DigHardSubstrate250 mapping, and this was combined with the re-assessed rock polygons above to derived the final output layer (Figure 9).
+As with the previous assessments (Diesing et al 2015; Downie et al 2016), the second category, 'Rock with thin sediment' was derived by subtracting the 'Rock at outcrop' and 'Rock with thin sediment' polygons generated by the prediction (following expert assessment) from the BGS DigHardSubstrate250 mapping, and this was combined with the re-assessed rock polygons above to derived the final output layer (Figure 9).
+As there was a significant amount of high quality bathymetry available from the CHP MCA surveys within this area, it was also possible to modify these polygons and add additional features in some areas, in order to improve their accuracy (Figure 10).